 Br.
 Augustine, Fr.
 Eugene

 Br.
 Christian, Br.
 Theodore, Fr.
 Isaac, Fr.
 John, Abbot Gerard, Fr.
 John Eudes, Br.
 Paul, Br.
 Lawrence, Br.
 Alberic,

 Fr.
 Anthony*, Fr.
 Francis

 *Visiting from our daughter house in Nigeria

-Nearly everyone has a share in our common work of baking Monks’ Bread.
-In addition the brothers help out insofar as they are able, with farming, cooking, maintenance, hospitality, formation and care of the infirm to mention some of the many tasks in a moderate sized community.
+Nearly everyone has a share in our common work of baking Monks’ Bread or working in the specialty bakery.
+In addition the brothers help out insofar as they are able in the various tasks of the monastery including, with forest management, landscaping, cooking, maintenance, hospitality, formation and care of the infirm to mention some of the many tasks in a moderate sized community.
 In addition we maintain three guest houses where individuals and groups can come for several days private retreat in a contemplative environment.

 Necessary to the contemplative, monastic vision is creating and maintaining an environment conducive to contemplation.
 To this end we observe silence, speaking in a limited way when necessary, and exclude the use of radio and television and other irrelevant media.
+Internet access is available according to personal need.
 Our well-stocked library of over 50,000 select volumes is designed to foster growth of the interior life.
-A few select journals, magazines, newspapers and limited Internet use keep us in touch with current events.
+A few select journals, magazines, newspapers keep us in touch with current events.
 Prayer for the needs of the world and the Church and for special intentions is an important aspect of our apostolate of prayer.

 Those called to our way of life, after suitable formation, commit themselves to obedience, conversion of life and stability in the community for life.
 It is in such a setting that we gently encourage and support one another in a spirit of fraternal love according to Chapter 72 of the Rule of St. Benedict.